yyachi/casteml/README.md

 $ bundle exec rspec spec/casteml/commands/plot_command_spec.rb --tag show_help:true
 ```

-2. Push to the Git server
+2. Push to the Git server.

 3. Access to Jenkins server http://devel.misasa.okayama-u.ac.jp/jenkins/job/Casteml/ and run a job.
 This is scheduled and if you are not in hurry, skip further steps.

-4. Uninstall and install local gem module by
+4. Uninstall and install local gem module as shown below.

 ```
 $ sudo gem uninstall casteml